NuSanya/Paradiziki/code/modules/mob/camera/README.md

 - `cameranet.dm`: Everything about the cameranet datum.
 - `chunk.dm`: Everything about the chunk datum.
 - `eye.dm`: Everything about the AI and the AIEye.
-- `updating.dm`: Everything about triggers that will update chunks.